egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

         Option End: 255
 ```

-To deal with that Juniper DHCP server request, my copy of ISC DHCP client configuration for personal router is (also given at GitHub https://github.com/egberts/systemd-dhclient/etc/dhcp/dhclient.conf).
+To deal with that Juniper DHCP server request, my copy of ISC DHCP client configuration for personal router is (also given at [GitHub](https://github.com/egberts/systemd-dhclient/etc/dhcp/dhclient.conf)).

 If your personal gateway router is going to be directly attached to the ONT (Optical Network Terminator, a white box) like I hooked mine up, then that gateway's ingress DHCP server is required to serve additional DHCP specialized options toward the cable router's dhclient.